 - In the U.S., the first reported asbestos-related death occurred in 1930.
-However, although the victim’s autopsy findings were presented to the Mayo Clinic, the death occurred in South America and the victim was a miner.
+However, although the victim’s autopsy findings were presented to the Mayo Clinic, the death occurred in South America and the victim was a minor.

 - In 1930, the Johns-Manville Corporation saw first-hand the risks of asbestos as worker after worker began falling ill.
 The company requested a confidential medical report to be used internally only.
 The findings, which were later made public, stated that asbestos dust is extremely dangerous to humans.

-- In 1933, a life insurance determined that at least 29% of the plant workers at Johns-Manville had developed asbestosis.
+- In 1933, life insurance determined that at least 29% of the plant workers at Johns-Manville had developed asbestosis.
 Lawsuits against the company followed.

 - Several medical brochures, information, and warnings were given to an array of companies in the 1940s.
 Many companies either ignored the warnings or altered the information.
-One company, in particular, Owens-Corning, had at least 42 workers fall victims of asbestos, yet did nothing to to prevent these illnesses.
+One company, in particular, Owens-Corning, had at least 42 workers fall victims of asbestos, yet did nothing to prevent these illnesses.